-Students involved with the National Agri- Marketing Association learn from professionals in marketing, advertising, communications, promotion, sales, public relations, etc., the various career opportunities available in agri-marketing.
-Students involved with NAMA develop valuable personal contacts and working relations between the students and agri- marketing professionals.
-These contacts provide access to internships, co-op programs, job interviews, referrals, business recommendations and career opportunities.
+Students involved with NAMA learn from professionals in marketing, advertising, promotion, sales, public relations, and allied fields the various career opportunities available in agri-marketing.
+NAMA members develop valuable personal contacts and working relations with various agri-marketing professionals.
+These contacts typically lead to internships, co-op programs, job interviews, referrals, business recommendations, and career opportunities.

 The Agricultural Communications Leadership Council offers student-alumni mentorship opportunities.
 This mentor program is designed to connect Ag Comm students with an industry professional for advice on career planning.
 Opportunities to job shadow may be available through the mentor as well.
 Contact current Leadership Council President Ken Rinkenberger for more information.